rh-aiservices-bu/multi-gpu-llms/README.md

 * Across multiple worker nodes with different GPUs allocated to each node.

 ## 5. vLLM Tensor Parallelism (TP)

+Multiprocessing can be used when deploying on a single node, multi-node inferencing currently requires Ray.

 ### 5.1 vLLM TP in single Worker Node with Multiple GPUs